 Maybe you use more than one tool to store different types of content, complicating matters further and meaning that your sales reps have to trawl through various platforms in order to find the piece of content they’re looking for.
 This can negatively impact on productivity and, as a result, sales.

-Using a content management platform – or something like an interactive touchscreen or presentation – can help to unify your content and ensures you have one consistent brand message your whole team can use.
+Using a content management platform – or something like a touchscreen experience for events or showrooms or an interactive presentation for meetings – can help to unify your content and ensures you have one consistent brand message your whole team can use.
 Custom navigation and interactive menus help your team quickly and easily find the information they need.

 2. Nurture your leads